-In fact, Theorem~\ref{t:npns} yields that the term non-shy can be replaced by Haar ambivalent in the above theorem.
 For $f\in C[0,1]$ let $\lambda_f=\lambda\circ f^{-1}$ be \emph{the occupation measure corresponding to $f$}.
-In Theorem~\ref{t:nonshy} one cannot replace Lebesgue measure with occupation measure, because we showed in \cite{BDE} that for the prevalent $f\in C[0,1]$ for $\lambda_f$ almost every $y\in \RR$ the level set $f^{-1}(y)$ has Hausdorff dimension $1$.
+In Theorem~\ref{t:nonshy} one cannot replace Lebesgue measure with occupation measure, because we showed in \cite{BDE} that for the prevalent $f\in C[0,1]$ for $\lambda_f$ almost every $y\in \mathbb{R}$ the level set $f^{-1}(y)$ has Hausdorff dimension $1$.
 The following theorem yields that some of these level sets are not perfect.

 \begin{isoshy} The set

 is Haar ambivalent in $C[0,1]$. \end{isoshy}